Here are 10 study abroad essentials you NEED to take on your study abroad or exchange year journey!

 We all know that liquids aren’t allowed to take through security.
 But empty bottles are.
 Just take one and fill it up wherever you can and need to.

 You will need a bottle like that in school anyway, so it’s a total must-have.
-You can get one here.
+Here is one I think is cute!

 This will get split opinions no matter what, but if you’re someone who has it all figured out with what products you like and use, I would totally recommend you to take your own products with you.